ibm-cloud-docs/hybrid-workloads/hybrid-account-tutorial.md

 1. Go to **Manage** > **Catalogs** in the {{site.data.keyword.cloud}} console, and click **Locations**.
 1. Allow deployments to **Satellite** locations or public locations in the United States.
 Use the following syntax: `kind:location | (country:us ^ public:true)`.

 Allowing deployments to Satellite locations is necessary to deploy workloads on {{site.data.keyword.powerSys_notm}} on-premises.
-Restricting deployments to public locations in the United States helps ensure data residency requirements.
+Restricting deployments to public locations in the United States helps ensure data sovereignty.

 ## Next steps
 {: #next-step-access}